rowanuniversity/profpy/db/fauxrm/README.md

 ##### Query Classes
 Keyword arguments are good for simple searches on a few fields.
 However, they can only replicate a big AND statement in the database.
-For more complex queries we can use the FauxRM query classes.
+For more complex queries we can use the fauxrm query classes.
 ```python
 from profpy.db.fauxrm.queries import And, Or
 from profpy.fauxrm import Database